Skip Navigation

 Project Description

-This new 73,000 SF crisis center will fill the urgent need to address the mental health and addiction emergency Franklin County is experiencing.
-The facility will provide a welcoming and healing environment, but remain safe and secure for patients, visitors, and staff.
-The facility will feature a 23-hour observation unit, 16-bed inpatient unit, treatment rooms, staff and patient courtyards, recreation space, and administrative areas.
+This new 73,000 SF crisis center aids in filling the urgent need to address the mental health and addiction emergency Franklin County is experiencing.
+The Franklin County Mental Health & Addiction Crisis Center provides a welcoming and healing environment that is safe and secure for patients, visitors, and staff.
+The facility features a 23-hour observation unit, 16-bed inpatient unit, treatment rooms, staff and patient courtyards, recreation space, and administrative areas.

 Owner